PIH/openmrs-module-mirebalaisreports/README.md

 1. **FullDataExport**: Allows defining, a CSV report.
 Requires some Java and some SQL.
 1. **DataReportManager with SQL**: Allows defining a CSV report, or can fill in an XML template.
 Requires Java and SQL.
-1. **DataReportManager straight Java**: Allows defining a CSV report, or can fill in an XML template.
+1. **DataReportManager with only Java**: Allows defining a CSV report, or can fill in an XML template.
 Requires Java, lots of it.
 1. **SQL Only** *You can't do this yet.
 But someday, hopefully someday soon.*

 ### 1. Using FullDataExport